-However, every house is different and don’t assume your roof should be black just because you’ve read this post.
+However, every house is different and don’t assume your roof should be black just because it’s currently trending.

 Those of you who regularly read my blog will know by now that I approach choosing permanent elements like tile, countertops and backsplash from a classic design perspective and exterior fixed elements are no exception.

 Here are some good guidelines to keep in mind when choosing your roof.
 After all, your roof, depending on what material you’re using will last much longer than a paint job.

 For the average, traditional house, stay away from an overtly coloured roof.
 Here are some exceptions.
 But, notice they are very customized to the specific style of the home.

 The blue green slate roof and coordinating shutters on the house above work perfectly with the look and feel of this French country exterior.
 If I lived in this house, I would be very happy with these colours forever.

 An orange clay tiled roof is usually on a spanish, Mediterranean or French Country style home.
 See this post for more on Mediterranean exterior colours.

 This cottage style house (above) with the river rock chimney and coordinating siding colour looks great with the green standing seam metal roof.
 The setting suits the house.
 The green roof doesn’t yell, “Look at me, look at me” because everything looks totally pulled together including the bench in front of the window.
 If you’re thinking of a metal roof, don’t miss The Right Way to Choose a Standing Seam Metal Roof.